 Graduate Assistant's positions vary widely depending on the hiring department.
-Payments are made on a monthly basis and provide a stipend or tuition assistance and/or health insurance benefits.
+These appointments provide a stipend or tuition assistance and/or health insurance benefits.

 - Hold fellowship, scholarship or traineeship; and - Hold appointment intended to primarily further their education and training; and - Employed to assist with research, training or academic programs or projects; and/or - Assigned teaching responsibilities in instructional department under faculty supervision.